ARVR-Dev/crazyflies_headset_codebase/ros_code/README.md

 ## Project Overview
 HERO_XR is a ROS2-based drone control system that enables Crazyflie drones to be controlled through VR/AR headset devices.
 The system supports multi-drone collaborative control and integrates with the VICON motion capture system for precise positioning.

+# TODO
+-Add docs for using UWB implementation
+-Specify what YAML files need modified when adding/removing drones and how

 ## System Architecture
 The system consists of the following main ROS packages:
 - Modified crazyswarm2 (Original instruction: [https://imrclab.github.io/crazyswarm2/](https://imrclab.github.io/crazyswarm2/))